rforbiodatascience21/2021_group06_final_project/README.md

-# Exam Project Group 6
+# Exam Project Group 6 (Christian, Anna, Hanna, Joen)

-This is the GitHub repository for group 6 exam project
+This is the GitHub repository for Group 6 exam project